zegami/zegami-cli/README.md

 # The name of the collection
 name: file based
 description: an example collection with a file based imageset and dataset
 # The type of data set.
-For now this needs to be set to 'file'
+For now this needs to be set to 'file'. (optional)
 dataset_type: file
 # Config for the file data set type
 imageset_type: file